delwink/liberti/skins.md

 changed through button input (described below).
 The currently-supported mode strings are as follows:

-- `command` - The standard command mode which takes expression input and outputs the evaluation of the expression.
+- `default` - The standard command mode which takes expression input and outputs the evaluation of the expression.

 The `x` and `y` members of each screen represent coordinates at which the